Mike Dawes

-Mike Dawes is an English fingerstyle guitar player known for composing, arranging and performing multiple parts simultaneously on the guitar.
+Michael Kenneth James Dawes (born 21 July 1989) is an English fingerstyle guitar player known for composing, arranging, and performing multiple parts simultaneously on the guitar.
+As of 2025, he has released four studio albums, one live record, one EP, and numerous singles.

-Biography
+Career

-Dawes experimented with keyboards before picking up his first electric guitar at age twelve.
+Dawes experimented with keyboards before picking up his first electric guitar, at age twelve.
 He switched to steel-string acoustic guitar in 2008.

-From late 2008 to late 2011, Dawes performed instrumental concerts at venues and festivals throughout the United Kingdom both solo, and with a concert harp player.
+From late 2008 to late 2011, Dawes performed instrumental concerts at venues and festivals throughout the United Kingdom, both solo and with a concert harp player.
 During this time, he performed alongside musicians including Seth Lakeman, Tommy Emmanuel, and Newton Faulkner.
-In 2009, he released an independent EP titled Reflections, as well as gaining features on two discs in the AGF (Acoustic Guitar Forum) franchise.
+In 2009, he released an independent EP titled Reflections as well as gaining features on two discs in the Acoustic Guitar Forum franchise.

 In 2012, Dawes signed with Wisconsin-based CandyRat Records.
 He released a technically virtuosic arrangement of "Somebody That I Used to Know" by Gotye on 19 June.
 MSN News and Reddit featured him on the front page of their websites.
-Gotye (Walter De Backer) himself publicly praised the arrangement: "It's a really beautiful piece of music.
+Gotye himself publicly praised the arrangement: "It's a really beautiful piece of music.
 It's wonderfully arranged.
 It's just a fantastic piece of music.
 I also like the instrumental interpretation because it gives a different perspective on the musical arrangement.
 It's not about how somebody's voice transmits the story of the relationship."

-Dawes' next release was another Candyrat single, this time dual-released with an independent collaborative remix featuring Helsinki-based guitarist Petteri Sariola and Adam 'Nolly' Getgood from the US band Periphery.
+Dawes' next release was another Candyrat single, this time dual-released with an independent collaborative remix featuring Helsinki-based guitarist Petteri Sariola and Adam "Nolly" Getgood from the American band Periphery.
 Ten per cent of the proceeds of all independent releases went to FAB Projects, a Kenyan charity providing food, aid, and building projects in the region.
-His What Just Happened? world tour visited over 30 countries on five continents, including performances on the Great Wall of China and the Troubadour in Los Angeles, as well as the first fingerstyle guitar concert in Lebanon's history.
+His What Just Happened? world tour visited over thirty countries on five continents, including performances on the Great Wall of China and the Troubadour in Los Angeles, as well as the first fingerstyle guitar concert in Lebanon's history.